cogment/cogment-doc/src/cogment/tutorial/2-random-player.md

 ])
 ```

-In the **update loop** we implement how the environment produces observations based on the actor's actions.
+In the **event loop** we implement how the environment produces observations based on the actor's actions.

 We start by retrieving each player's action and computing who won the round.
 Then, we update the internal `state`.
 Finally, we produce up-to-date observations for the players.